 Magento 2 is...

-It's strengths lie in its open source nature and flexibility to extend / customise with almost no limitation on what be achieved (other than time and budget!)
+Its strengths lie in its open source nature and flexibility to extend/customise with almost no limitation on what can be achieved (other than time and budget!) as well as being able to scale from and support small shops to large enterprises.

-It also comes with a vast array of functionality 'out of the box' and is further supported by a strong network of extension (also referred to as 'modules') providers as well as many open source offerings provided by the thriving developer community.
+It also comes with a vast array of functionality 'out of the box' and is further supported by an active marketplace of extension (also referred to as 'modules') providers as well as many open source offerings provided by the thriving developer community.

 The Usual Suspects